Caribbean Agricultural Research and Development Institute: History

-CARDI’s roots are to be found in the Imperial College of Tropical Agriculture (ICTA), run by the British in Trinidad.
-In 1955 a Regional Research Centre (RRC) was established as part of ICTA.
-With withdrawal of British funding foreseen in the late-1960s, RRC’s staff was transferred to the Faculty of Agriculture of UWI.
+CARDI's roots are to be found in the Imperial College of Tropical Agriculture (ICTA), a post-graduate training institution for the British empire located in St Augustine, Trinidad.
+In 1955, a Regional Research Centre (RRC) was established as part of ICTA.
+With withdrawal of British funding foreseen in the late-1960s, RRC's staff was transferred to the Faculty of Agriculture of UWI.

 The RRC had become particularly known for carrying out soil surveys and for the production of soil maps of Caribbean countries, as well as for research on traditional food crops and on pests, diseases and weed management.

-Within the context of the Treaty of Chaguaramas, which promoted regional cooperation, the region’s Heads of Government appointed a team to examine both RRC and regional agricultural research in general.
+Within the context of the Treaty of Chaguaramas, which promoted regional cooperation, the region's Heads of Government appointed a team to examine both RRC and regional agricultural research in general.
 This concluded that RRC should be replaced by a new regional organization that would be independent of UWI and be responsible to the CARICOM Standing Committee of Ministers of Agriculture.
 Following acceptance of these recommendations CARDI was established in 1975.

 At its inception, 12 CARICOM member countries signed the agreement to establish CARDI: Antigua and Barbuda, Barbados, Belize, Dominica, Grenada, Guyana, Jamaica, Montserrat, St Kitts–Nevis, St Lucia, St Vincent and the Grenadines and Trinidad and Tobago.
-These provide funds for the Institute’s core budget, while funding for projects comes from donor agencies.
+These provide funds for the Institute's core budget, while funding for projects comes from donor agencies.